 When you reserve your rentals, be sure to choose the correct rental pickup location, Alpine or Squaw.
 There are rental/lift ticket packages that can save money over purchasing each separately.
-If you are just trying out the sport, there are affordable half-day Learn to Ride and Learn to Ski packages that cover lift ticket, rentals and beginner lessons.
+If you are just trying out the sport, take an affordable half-day Learn to Ride or Learn to Ski package.
+These packages that cover lift ticket, rentals and beginner lessons.
 Check to see if you already reserved rentals with the tadpole’s lessons before accidentally reserving more.

 Take Advantage of Squaw Valley Parking Perks

-The resorts reward you for carpooling.
-If you have four or more people in your vehicle, you can access limited free premier parking at either resort on a first-come, first-served basis.
-At Squaw, the 100 premier spaces are staffed on weekends and self-regulated during the week.
-The 50 premier spots at Alpine Meadows are available only on the weekend.
+Both ski resorts offer free general parking that is available on a first-come, first serve basis.
+Squaw Valley rewards you for carpooling with closer parking.
+If you have three or more people in your vehicle, you can access a free carpool lot with 800 spaces at Squaw Valley on a first-come, first-served basis.
+At Squaw, the premier spaces are staffed on weekends and self-regulated during the week.
+The 75 premium spots at Alpine Meadows cost $30.

-Where to Find Squaw Valley Alpine Meadows Lodging
+Getting to and Around Squaw Valley Alpine Meadows

 Know Your Mountain

 Squaw Valley is the larger of the two resorts.
 It offers a modern village with shops and restaurants, as well as closer access to fun winter activities besides skiing.
 Squaw Valley offers 29 lifts (including an Aerial Tram and a Funitel) with 3,600 acres and diverse terrain.
 What's a Funitel, you ask?
 It's like a gondola but bigger and more stable in the wind.
 It has two cables.
 The Funitel at Squaw Valley has room for sitting and standing.
 Squaw Valley hosted the 1960 Winter Olympics and is home to an Olympic Museum at High Camp (at the top of the Aerial Tram).